 Late August (Fall semester) for students in the 3-year track

 |M.A.-SLHS (research track)||

-* Due to increased processing time, the international application deadline is December 1st for the Fall semester and September 15th for the Spring semester.
+* Due to increased processing time, the international application deadline is December 15th for the Summer & Fall semesters, and September 15th for the Spring semester.

 Applications will not be given to the Admissions Committee for consideration until all required items below have been submitted: